IgorGrieder/TIL/node.js/importing-files.md

 When making an import in node it will do the following:

-1. Run all sync code in the file imported
+1. Run all sync code in the files imported by the class
-2. Set a reference in the memory for the file functions
+2. Set a reference in the memory for each file functions, variables and classes

-This behavior can lead to some easy to fix errors
+Because of this import hoisting this behavior can lead to some easy to fix errors

 ## Example